 According to NEC Article 100, a multiwire branch circuit consists of two or more ungrounded conductors that have a voltage between them, and a grounded conductor that has equal voltage between it and each ungrounded conductor of the circuit and that is connected to the neutral or grounded conductor of the system.
 (Basically, two hot wires are sharing a neutral wire.)

 This circuit has also been referred to as:

 This Photo is an Example of a Multiwire Branch Circuit Preferred Wiring Diagram.

-This Photo is an Example of a Multiwire Branch Circuit Incorrect Wiring Diagram.
+This Photo is an example of a Multiwire Branch Circuit Incorrect Wiring Diagram.

-Why are multiwire branch circuit used?
+Why are multiwire branch circuits used?

 Multiwire branch circuits can offer fewer conductors, reduce the raceway size and reduce voltage drop.

 Improper wiring or mishandling of multiwire circuits can cause overloading of the grounded (neutral) conductor and/or destruction of equipment.